DecSmith42/atom/docs/build-definitions.md

 * **Global Options**: Settings that apply across all workflows.

 You won't typically implement `IBuildDefinition` directly.
 Instead, you'll define your build class and mark it with the `[BuildDefinition]` attribute.
-This attribute, along with Atom's source generators, will automatically provide the necessary base implementation, either `BuildDefinition` (by default) or `MinimalBuildDefinition` (if explicitly specified).
+You must also explicitly inherit from either `BuildDefinition` (recommended) or `MinimalBuildDefinition`.
+The source generators will then provide the implementation for the abstract members of `IBuildDefinition` based on your defined targets and parameters.

 ## `MinimalBuildDefinition`